Undivided Resources

 California Department of Education proposed changes

 Major changes are underway in the governance of public education, focusing on the role of the State Superintendent of Public Instruction.
-Over many decades, we have seen initiatives from the Governor or the State Board of Education with weak implementation from the CDE.
+Over many decades, we have seen initiatives from the governor or the State Board of Education with weak implementation from the CDE.
 The proposal seeks to align and coordinate these two centers of policymaking for more effective reform.
+The May Revise includes $1.5 million of non-Proposition 98 money in 2026-27, growing to $3 million beginning in 2027-28, redirected from the Department of Education to the new Office of the Superintendent of Public Instruction.

-Prop 98, passed in 1988, requires the state government to allocate a certain percentage of its revenue each year to education spending based on a complex formula.
-The governor is proposing to withhold some of this money until another year.
-A large coalition of education advocacy organizations, including California Association of School Administrators (ACSA), California School Boards Association (CSBA), California Teachers Association (CTA), California Federation of Teachers (CFT), and California State PTA, are against this proposal, saying that the schools need the money now.
+Prop 98, passed in 1988, requires the state government to allocate a percentage of its revenue each year to education spending based on a complex formula — around 40%.
+In January, the governor proposed withholding some of this money ($5.6 million) until another year.
+A large coalition of education advocacy organizations, including California Association of School Administrators (ACSA), California School Boards Association (CSBA), California Teachers Association (CTA), California Federation of Teachers (CFT), and California State PTA, spoke out against this proposal, saying that the schools need the money now.

-The state of the economy is a big unknown.
-According to the LAO, “Compared with the June 2025 enacted budget, the Governor’s budget estimates the guarantee is up $3.9 billion (3.2 percent) in 2024‑25, $6.9 billion (6 percent) in 2025‑26, and $10.9 billion (9.5 percent) in 2026‑27.
-These estimates depend on revenue projections that do not account for the current elevated stock market risks.
-A major downturn could reduce revenues by tens of billions of dollars—reducing the guarantee by about 40 cents for each $1 of lower revenue.”
+The state of the economy is a big unknown, which means that the amount Prop 98 guarantees is always an estimate.
+The May Revision greatly increases the estimated total revenue, so even though the Governor still plans to hold back $3.9 billion, the schools are getting more money than they expected, and more than ever before.
+A major downturn could reduce revenues by tens of billions of dollars — reducing the guarantee by about 40 cents for each $1 of lower revenue.
 The state has to “settle up” if it gives schools too little but does not get the money back if it gives them too much.

 What parents need to know: Many schools are experiencing funding cuts because their main funding is based on kids attending, so falls in enrollment and attendance cost a lot of money.
-The schools say they need this additional funding.
+Some school districts that do not have a lot of high-needs students felt that the base rate funding left them with inadequate resources.
 Since roughly 60% of the money to pay for special education comes from the school district’s general fund, some schools are looking to cut the cost of special education just because money is so tight.

 Proposal to equalize state funding for special education

-The governor’s budget proposes an increase of $509 million in AB602 base rates.
-The trailer bill sets this at $999 per ADA.
-The funding stream, which was created by law AB602 in 1997, does not come close to meeting the actual cost of special education; typically, it has met around 30-40% of the cost.
+The state special education funding stream, which was created by law AB602 in 1997, does not come close to meeting the actual cost of special education; typically, it has met around 30-40% of the cost.
 Federal funding provides around 10%, while typically 50-60% is taken from local funding that is made up of local property taxes and state funding based on the LCFF formula.
 Notably, special education funding in California is allocated based on ADA without reference to the number or type of IEPs in the district.
 This additional funding will allow for full equalization of special education rates across the state, meaning that all LEAs will now receive the same rate per pupil for state special education funding.

 To put this into perspective, the average expenditure in California per public school student in the 2024-25 school year was $21,214 per ADA.
-Of that, $2,981 per ADA was spent on special education instruction and far more on administration, so an increase of $81 is useful but will most likely just reduce the amount the district has to take out of the general fund to make a difference.
+Of that, $2,981 per ADA was spent on special education instruction and far more on administration, so an increase to $1,340 per ADA is useful but will most likely just reduce the amount the district has to take out of the general fund to make up the difference.

 There is also a bill being proposed, AB 2526 (Muratsuchi), that will apply additional funding to students who are eligible for the California Alternative Assessment.
 That might well be a useful way of giving districts a small incentive to pay attention to students with extensive support needs, but given that the state is required by federal law to limit the alternative assessment to 1% of students, there are concerns that this could lead to overuse of this assessment.